We must get few things straight before we go into this discussion

 The Foundation of Learning

-The below claim is made in the document without providing any source.
+The below claim is made in the document without providing any source to backup the claim.

 “Over 85% of a child’s cumulative brain development occurs prior to the age of 6, indicating the critical importance of appropriate care and stimulation of the brain in the early years in order to ensure healthy brain development and growth”